Vitexin

-Vitexin is an apigenin flavone glucoside, a chemical compound found in the passion flower, Vitex agnus-castus (chaste tree or chasteberry), in the Phyllostachys nigra bamboo leaves, in the pearl millet (Pennisetum millet), and in Hawthorn.
+Vitexin is an apigenin flavone glucoside, a chemical compound found in the passion flower, Vitex agnus-castus (chaste tree or chasteberry), in the Phyllostachys nigra bamboo leaves, in the pearl millet (Pennisetum millet), and in hawthorn.

 Metabolism

+Vitexin beta-glucosyltransferase is an enzyme characterised from Silene alba that converts vitexin to its 2"-O-β-D-glucoside (flavosativaside) using UDP-glucose as the source of the added glucose unit.

+Properties

-Goitrogenicity of millet flavones : Vitexin inhibits thyroid peroxidase thus contributing to goiter.
+Goitrogenicity of millet flavones : vitexin inhibits thyroid peroxidase thus contributing to goiter.